 As part of its marketing efforts, and as a way to focus on a contract management client's particular needs, the Company has developed several different pricing formulas for its management services agreements.
-In certain cases, profitability may depend on the Company's ability to accurately predict test volumes, patient encounters or the number of admissions in the PCS
+In certain cases, profitability may depend on the Company's ability to accurately predict test volumes, patient encounters or the number of admissions in the case of an inpatient facility.